radiantlogic-v8/documentation-new/documentation/hardening-guide/01-securing-radiantone-configuration-and-administration.md

 This parameter can be changed in the Main Control Panel > Settings Tab > Administration section.
 On the right side, set the value below the Allowed IPs parameter.

+>[!warning]
->[!warning] if you use this setting, you must list the IP address of each RadiantOne node in addition to the addresses from all servers you want the directory administrator to connect from.
+>If you use this setting, you must list the IP address of each RadiantOne node in addition to the addresses from all servers you want the directory administrator to connect from.
 If RadiantOne is deployed in a cluster, you must list all IP addresses for all nodes.

 For more details and example syntax, please see the RadiantOne System Administration Guide.